black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 50
 Add a new property with a key of "Number of legs" and value of 4 to the cat object.

+# Step 51
+Update your console statement to access the name property of the cat object using dot notation.